hoytlui/DataScienceCaseStudies/logistic_regression/README.md

 Hyperparameter turning

-Regularization parameter ***C*** controls for unlikely high regression coefficients or for feature selection We tuned ***C*** with 0.001, 0.1, 1, 10, and 100, and we found that the highest average score on training data is 0.9172 at C = 0.1
+Regularization parameter ***C*** controls for unlikely high regression coefficients or for feature selection.
+We tuned ***C*** with 0.001, 0.1, 1, 10, and 100, and we found that the highest average score on training data is 0.9172 at C = 0.1.
-We then used the best parameter of `C = 0.1` on test data and predicted with an accuracy score of 0.9252
+We then used the best parameter of C = 0.1 on test data and predicted with an accuracy score of 0.9252.

 Now, using Grid Search, we found that the best accuracy is 0.9252 at C = 1